evkx/evkx.github.io/content/models/nio/et7/ET7/_index.md

 The maximum DC charging speed is 126kW.
 A full charge from 0 - 100% would take 75 minutes, while a more common scenario of 10-80% would take 41 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 44%, resulting in an actual charge speed, including time loss on 86kW.
 Each charge session would take 27 minutes and 2 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 22kWh/100km, 1000km will take 9 hours and 52 minutes to drive.
 This trip will require three charge session(s) charging from 1% to 50%.
-The total time lost for charging will be 93 minutes.
+The total time lost for charging up the battery will be 93 minutes.
 ### 75kWh

 The battery has a gross capacity of 75kWh and a net capacity of 70,5kWh, meaning you have a 4,5kWh buffer for protection.
 (6,0%).